by GFNY’s resident pro, Matthias Van Aken

 Complete tune up

 Winter, rain and changes of season are hard on a bike.
 If you are coming out of winter or a rain season, make time about 1 month out from your race to get a complete tune up at your bike shop.
-Carve out this bike maintenance time while still in the peak of your training to give yourself that new-bike feeling and also give the new equipment time to settle in, and give yourself time to adjust gearing or work through any issues.
+Carve out this bike maintenance time while still in the peak of your training to give yourself that new-bike feeling.
+It also gives the new equipment time to settle in, and yourself time to adjust gearing or work through any issues.

 We are all busy, time is limited, we are juggling family, work and our sport.
 It’s easy to ignore the tune up when the bike is working “fine” and go for a ride instead.
 But it can be a make-or-break decision to ignore the tune up.
-Going on that ride maybe helps you ride 1 minute faster on race day, but not getting the tune up can mean 20 minutes lost on the race course dealing with a mechanical.
+Going on that ride maybe helps you ride 1 minute faster on race day.
+But, not getting the tune up can mean 20 minutes lost on the race course dealing with a mechanical issue.

 Flying with your bike